 The goal of the Public Information and Outreach Office is to raise awareness and increase knowledge about how Primate Center scientists improve human and animal health through basic, humane research with nonhuman primates.
 The office provides accurate and timely information about the center to a variety of audiences every day.

 - Newsletters, web sites, brochures, fact sheets and other publications.

-- Tours, seminars, and other outreach and education activities
+- Visits, seminars, and other outreach and education activities

 - Photography and graphics services/coordination.